michaelkamprath/teammate-game-computer/README.md

 ## MAME Support
 Thanks to the effort of [GitHub user **happppp**](https://github.com/happppp), [MAME](https://github.com/mamedev/mame) has been updated to support the **T.E.A.M.M.A.T.E.
 Game Computer**.
 Both the original ROM and homebrew software can be run with MAME.
 The shell script `make_mame_rom.sh` is included in this repository to facilitate running **T.E.A.M.M.A.T.E.** ROMs with MAME.
 It will package a 2K binary image as MAME expects, and then copy it to your MAME `roms` directory as indicated as a command argument.

-When running homebrew software, MAME must be launched from the command line with the `name teammate` command.
+When running homebrew software, MAME must be launched from the command line with the `mame teammate` command.
 Furthermore, MAME will complain that the homebrew software image is incorrect, but this warning will be ignored when launching from the command line.

 ## Links
 Here are some interesting links about the **T.E.A.M.M.A.T.E.
 Game Computer**: